Zhixin-Devme/Zhixin-Devme/README.md

 - 👋 Hi, I’m Devme!
 - 👀 I’m interested in programming and making something interesting.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning HTML, CSS, JavaScript.
-- 📫 You can email me at zhangzhixin0704@outlook.com
+- 📫 You can email me at zhixin-devme@outlook.com.

 <!---
 Zhixin-Devme/Zhixin-Devme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.